My Amazon listing says this in the right side buy box:

 On a final note, another publisher I know reported receiving the “switch to CreateSpace or else” phone call in 2016.
 Hmmm….

 What are your thoughts on this situation?
 First, please check your book on Amazon.
 If you see these problems, immediately contact your publisher AND Ingram.
 Then, please contact me HERE with your comments.
-Your anonymity is guaranteed.
-I’d love to hear from some Ingram employees about what’s really going on behind the scenes but I won’t hold my breath.
+We will not publish our name on WritersWeekly (unless you want us to).
 I’d REALLY like to hear from an Amazon employee or two but I know the chances of that happening are virtually impossible.
-REPEAT: Your anonymity is guaranteed!
+REPEAT: We will not publish your name on WritersWeekly.

 Amazon Backs Down; Settles Antitrust Lawsuit Filed By BookLocker